-The General Data Protection Regulation (GDPR) comes into affect on 25th May 2018.
-It replaces the current Data Protection Act in the UK and is the biggest overhaul of data protection legislation for 25 years.
+The General Data Protection Regulation (GDPR) came into affect on 25th May 2018.
+It replaced the current Data Protection Act in the UK and was the biggest overhaul of data protection legislation for 25 years.
 Despite being an EU initiative it has been incorporated into English law and so is independent of the UK's relationship with the EU.

 If your website collects personal information then GDPR affects you.
 An obvious example is a website that invites visitors to subscribe to a newsletter but even a simple contact form which captures just the enquirer's name and email address still requires GDPR consideration.